 But Individuality is not only the return of the Notion into itself; it is also immediately its loss.
 In Individuality it is in itself; and, because of the manner in which it is in itself, it becomes external to itself and enters into actuality.
 Abstraction is the soul of Individuality, and, as such, is the relation of negative to negative; and it, as has been seen, is not external to the universal and the particular but immanent; and they through it are concrete, content, and individual.
-And Individuality as this Negativity is determinate ness, is distinguishing as such; through this introReflection of distinction it becomes fixed; the determining of the particular takes place only through Individuality, is posited abstraction.104
+And Individuality as this Negativity is determinate determinateness, is distinguishing as such; through this introReflection of distinction it becomes fixed; the determining of the particular takes place only through Individuality, for it is that abstraction which now, as Individuality, is posited abstraction.